Pork Rind and Peanut Butter Chocolate Chip Cookies

 Servings: 12 large cookies

-Keyword: old fashioned peanut butter chocolate chip cookies, pork rind peanut butter cookies, southern cookie recipes
+Keyword: pork rind peanut butter cookies, southern cookie recipes

 Like this recipe?
 Leave a comment below!